 Health Information Technology

-Health information technology involves the management and exchange of health information in a digital format.
+What is Health information technology?
+HIT involves the management and exchange of health information in a digital format.
 With the advancement of everyday technology, Health IT must follow suit.
 By taking advantage of the existing technology, physicians and health care professionals have their patients’ medical information available at their fingertips.

 Health IT is viewed as an important tool for improving and maintaining the efficiency, quality, and safety in health information delivery and care.
 Privacy and security are also key aspects to any effective health information technology.